 Conflicts between North Carolina landlords and tenants are relatively common.
 As such, it’s important to know the laws of small claims court to prepare for any legal issues that may occur and affect landlords.

 Small claims court is part of the district court division of the North Carolina state court system.
-To file a lawsuit in North Carolina, you’ll need to pay a filing fee of $96 to the court’s clerk among other court costs, including legal representation if you choose that route.
+To file a lawsuit in North Carolina, landlords need to pay a filing fee of $96 to the court’s clerk among other court costs, including legal representation if they choose that route.

 According to the North Carolina Department of Justice, lawsuits filed in a small claims court must not exceed $10,000.